Brilliant Bernal Wins 2021 Giro DItalia - UrduPoint

 The 24-year-old Colombian won two individual stages and completed the 3,479km course 89 seconds ahead of Italy's Damiano Caruso while Briton Simon Yates was third.

-The last day 30.3km individual time-trial was won by Bernal's teammate Filippo Ganna, who also won the opening day time-trial.
+The last day 30.3km individual time-trial was won by Bernal's teammate, the time-trial world champion Filippo Ganna, who also won the opening day time-trial.

 The Giro win marks a return to form for Bernal who flopped when the cards were stacked against him at the 2020 Tour de France.